Telstar Arcade (1977) – 4NERDS Hardware Archive

 ControlsPaddles, light gun, steering wheel, gear lever

-Pack-in ModuleRoad Race, Tennis, Quickdraw
+Pack-In ModuleRoad Race, Tennis, Quickdraw

 FORM Triangle Body Each side presented a different control identity.